Nurse Orientation: 5 Tips to Help You Prepare

 2. Be Prepared

-Brandi Gallegos, Senior Recruitment Manager at Onward Healthcare, says this about being prepared: “The most important thing a travel nurse can do to prepare for nurse orientation is to make sure that they pay attention to the required work that may need to be done before they show up at orientation.”
+Brandi Gallegos, Senior Recruitment Manager at Onward Healthcare, says this about being prepared: “The most important thing a contract nurse can do to prepare for nurse orientation is to make sure that they pay attention to the required work that may need to be done before they show up at orientation.”

 Common documents you will need copies of include your nursing license, certifications, and your Advanced Cardiac Life Support or Basic Life Support certification cards.